2023 Solar Incentives Guide for Meriden, CT - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the total cost of solar panel installation, and has fluctuated slightly over the years between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
-The total cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
+The ITC was originally for 30% of the total cost of solar system installation, although it has fluctuated slightly over the years between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
+The cost of installation includes the panels themselves as well as the cost of labor, equipment and accessories.
 There is no maximum amount you can claim.
-The ITC can be applied to solar panels installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-To know exactly how much money the ITC could save you, contact your local Meriden solar panel installation expert.
+To understand exactly how much the ITC could save you, talk to your local Meriden solar panel installer.

 State & Local Solar Incentives